F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 The second pointer says if the third party documents indicate that the company is working in this direction, like the third party documents from the companies like the words or any news article.

 These websites, they provide a very clear indication that the company is working in this direction and definitely in near future like 1 or 2 years, a new feature will be added or if we see that other competitors of the particular company are working in the same environment and having the particular feature.
-So, it is very much certain that to beat with this, other competitors; the company will have this particular feature also.
+It is very much certain that to beat with this, other competitors; the company will have this particular feature also.

 The last is, if we know that the feature can enhance the functionality of the product.